Humanities Honors Program

-Founded in 1954 by four innovative professors of history, literature, the arts and philosophy, the Humanities Honors Program has been recognized as the single best lower division program for student retention and timely graduation on campus, according to university data gathered over the years.
-1 This highly successful path to completion of most of the General Education (GE) requirements for all majors provides a multi-disciplinary, globally inclusive, collaborative four-semester program of humanities-centered study, and also fosters a unique learning community at San Jose State.
+Founded in 1954 by four innovative professors of history, literature, the arts, and philosophy, the Humanities Honors Program has been recognized as a highly successful path to degree completion for all majors.
+The Program provides a globally inclusive, collaborative four-semester program of humanities-centered study that meets the majority of general education (GE) requirements for graduation while fostering a unique learning community at San José State.

 A team of faculty works with each two-year cohort of students, teaching, advising and offering guidance.
 This faculty-student commitment supports a cohort of students who master the ideas and skills for success with integrity.
 Honors Program goals incorporate:

-The Honors Program has a rich history on the SJSU campus, with Honors alumni successes in many professional, academic and creative fields.
-The program hears often from past participants who remember their experiences in Humanities Honors warmly, and who provide support in the form of alumni donations of time and other resources.
-In fact, there are a continually growing number of alumni who are encouraging their children and grandchildren to participate in the program as well.
-Would you, too, like to become part of one of SJSU's most valued and respected traditions?
-See if you qualify for inclusion in the program.
+The Honors Program has a rich history at SJSU, with Honors alumni succeeding in many professional, academic, and creative fields.
+We hear often from past participants who remember their experiences in Humanities Honors warmly, and who provide support in the form of alumni donations of time and other resources.
+In fact, a continually growing number of alumni are encouraging their children and grandchildren to participate in the program as well.

 What comprises the Humanities Honors Program?